docker-leash/docker-leash/docs/install/configuration.rst

 "Docker actions" list
 ---------------------

-As the list is quite long, please see the `dedicated page <docker-actions-list.html>`_.
+As the list is quite long, please refer to the :ref:`docker-actions-list` page.

 "Checks" list
 -------------